mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 ## Introduction

 This discussion chapter draws together the findings of previous chapters to deepen the analysis of the concepts explored and to synthesise observations into formulations that can be communicated in an accessible way.
-To begin, this chapter discusses the findings of Chapter 6 in relation to existing research on programming pedagogies.
+To begin, this chapter continues discusses the findings of Chapter 6 in relation to existing research on programming pedagogies.
 It specifically addresses the complexities of the abstract and concrete dimensions of computing education.

 The second section addresses gaps in the existing landscape related to social and cultural dimensions of CGD&P research through examining participants' development of agency via game making.
 To achieve this, I begin with an exploration of the study’s findings in relation to instrumental, transformative, and relational agency.
 I develop an interpretation of relational agency drawing on Rogoff and Gutiérrez's [@gutierrez_cultural_2003] concept of learner repertoires.
-To do this, the findings of this research are framed within three stages of a described process of relational agency by repertoire blending.
+To do this, the findings of this research are framed within a novel model describing three stages of a process agency development.

 A final section summarises findings for a broad audience, addressing the characteristics of the design that support relational agency, a graphical representation of the development of agency, and an exploration of metaphors that synthesise significant features of the learning design.
+ADD A LITTLE MORE DETAIL.

 <!-- As framework is developed via a utopian and utilitarian approach to design-based research and formative interventions. -->

 <!-- The purpose here is to ground this discussion of the study's emergent cultural and interpersonal activity within the context of ongoing explorations into theoretical and practical applications of agency in socio-cultural research circles.  -->

 <!-- As a way to address cultural development in more depth, particularly the development of learner identities within the research activities,  -->

  <!-- As such, it communicates insights  for equity and diversity via practical concerns to inform future recommendations for practice.